 inserting a needle into the lumbarThe small of the back, below the ribcage or, in neurological practice, the spine in this region. region of the lower back below the termination of the

-spinal cordThe main nerve trunk running down the spinal canal and connecting the individual’s mind and consciousness to the rest ...; this procedure is called a lumbar punctureA long needle is passed into the lower part of the spine, in order to remove some cerebrospinal fluid.
-This may be to re... or spinal tap.
+spinal cordThe main nerve trunk running down the spinal canal and connecting the individual’s mind and consciousness to the rest of his or her body.
+It is about the size of a person’s little finger, in diameter.
+It cannot repair itself if damaged.; this procedure is called a lumbar punctureA long needle is passed into the lower part of the spine, in order to remove some cerebrospinal fluid.
+This may be to reduce pressure within the head or to obtain a sample of the fluid for laboratory analysis. or spinal tap.
 If the CSF is cloudy,

 fluid may indicate a haemorrhage in or around the brain.